That Riviera Touch: Production

 It was announced as Love on the Riviera with James Robertson Justice and Leslie Phillips.
-It was turned into a vehicle for Morecombe and Wise who had just made their film debut with The Intelligence Men (1965).
+It was turned into a vehicle for Morecambe and Wise who had just made their film debut with The Intelligence Men (1965).

 Filming started October 1965 on location in the riviera.

 Release

 The film opened at the Leicester Square Theatre in the West End of London on 24 March 1966.

 Reception

 Critical

 The Monthly Film Bulletin wrote: "Diamond-sharp photography by Otto Heller, an appealing performance by Suzanne Lloyd, and an excellent little character sketch by George Eugeniou as a bizarre gang-member.
 Otherwise this is a dismal affair of antediluvian comic routines – strictly for hardened Morecambe and Wise fans."

 The Radio Times Guide to Films gave the film 2/5 stars, writing: "Morecambe and Wise head for the south of France in what starts out looking like a customised remake of the old Laurel and Hardy comedy Saps at Sea.
 But Eric and Ernie's regular writers, Sid Green and Dick Hills, quickly run into the problem that blighted all three of their movies; the pair's relaxed, intimate style might have been perfect for the sketch format of their TV show, but it was totally wrong for sustaining narratives.
 Few laughs."

 Leslie Halliwell said: "Disappointing star comedy ending in a surfboard chase."